CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

   make sure that the filenames in s3 and ursadb are the same.
 For example, you can download all your bucket to a temporary directory, index it, and remove the directory.
 This is automated with the s3index.py script.
-* When mquery needs to access a raw sample data (for example, to run Yara) it runs the S3 plugin.
+* When mquery needs to access raw sample data (for example, to run Yara) it runs the S3 plugin.
 * Our plugin looks only at the filename.
-For example, if file path returned from ursadb is `/opt/mquery/samples/9535be65f6d2f315971e53440e4e1`, plugin looks at `9535be65f6d2f315971e53440e4e1` and completely ignores the path.
+For example, if the file path returned from ursadb is `/opt/mquery/samples/9535be65f6d2f315971e53440e4e1`, the plugin looks at `9535be65f6d2f315971e53440e4e1` and completely ignores the path.
-* Next, plugin downloads that filename from a configured S3 bucket - in our example, plugin will get a file called `9535be65f6d2f315971e53440e4e1`.
+* Next, the plugin downloads that filename from a configured S3 bucket - in our example, the plugin will get a file called `9535be65f6d2f315971e53440e4e1`.
 * This file is used for the requested operation, like scanning with Yara, and removed when it's no longer necessary.

-During the indexing, samples are temporary downloaded to the ursadb machine, but don't worry - after indexing samples can be safely removed - so ursadb machine will only contain the index.
+During the indexing, samples are temporarily downloaded to the ursadb machine, but don't worry - after indexing, samples can be safely removed - so the ursadb machine will only contain the index.

 ## Integration procedure